-We interviewed Naomi about her creation:
+We interviewed Satomi about her creation:

 Kokka Fabric (KF): What did you think of the fabric you used for this project?

 This kind of fabric with large print motifs of New Year items is quite unique.
 The colors on the print are so vivid that I decided to make use of this character by creating New Year accessories and décor with different motifs.

 KF: Can you tell us any special elements or ideas that you incorporated into this creation?

 The quilt batting in-between creates a coaster with soft texture and warm feel.
 With zigzag stitches in yellow thread all around, it adds extra glitz.
 Each pattern has a different size, so it’s fun to choose the piece for different purposes.